matclab/argos-hamster-plugin/README.md

-If you have `inotifywait` installed, the script will force a refresh by changing the script creation time after an event is created with the *hamster* UI when launched from this argos script.
+If you have `inotifywait` installed, the script will force a refresh by changing the script creation time after an event is created with the *hamster* UI when launched from this argos script (else you will have to wait the 1m timer expiration for the display to be refreshed with the current action name)

 # Configuring
 Check the beginning of the file and tweak to your taste